lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 ## Positions, Elevations and other Additional Information

-However, there is one part we have to still talk about.
-Everything we have talked about so far is purely concerned with the topology -- which vertices/faces are connected to each other -- and doesn't care about how it is actually laid out in space.
+However, there is one part we still have to talk about.
+Everything we have talked about so far is purely concerned with the topology -- which vertices/faces are connected to each other -- and doesn't care about how it's actually laid out in space.
 That is, if it can be laid out without intersecting itself, it doesn't matter if our basic shape is a sphere, cube, plane or tesseract{% note which is quite neat, I think, and allows us a lot of flexibility in the future.%}.

 But even if our data structure doesn't care about the positions in space, we still do for many applications and need a way to store them.
 We've already touched on the fact that we can use the IDs of our vertices/faces/edges to link them to additional information like elevation or temperature, and we will handle their positions in exactly the same way.
 Because our elements are laid out in a continuous vector in memory{% note While there might be some holes in our data, which we will discuss in the next post, there should never be more than a small percentage and we can ignore that for now.%} and our IDs are based on their position, we can also just use a vector for our addition data and use the IDs to index into them.